Indonesian 100-rupiah coin: Fourth series (1999-2005)

-The coin was updated for the third time in 1999, with its material switched to aluminum.
+The coin was updated for the third time in 1999, with its material switched to aluminium.
 It had a diameter of 23 mm, thickness of 2 mm, weight of 1.79 g, and a smooth edge.
 While its obverse remained unchanged as the 1991 series, its reverse now featured a depiction of the palm cockatoo (Probosciger aterrimus) as well as the lettering "KAKAKTUA RAJA" (PALM COCKATOO) to its upper right and denomination (100 RUPIAH) to its lower right.

 Fifth series (2016)

-As part of the release of the then-new National Heroes series of rupiah coins and banknotes on December 19, 2016, the coin was updated for the fourth time.
+As part of the release of the then-new National Heroes series of rupiah coins and banknotes on 19 December 2016, the coin was updated for the fourth time.
 Its obverse now not only features the national emblem (now moved to the upper left), but also a depiction of Prof. Dr. Ir.
 Herman Johannes to its right, as well as the letterings "REPUBLIK INDONESIA" on top of both images and "Prof. Dr. Ir.
 HERMAN JOHANNES" to its bottom.
 Meanwhile, its reverse now featured a simple depiction of the denomination, the lettering "BANK INDONESIA," and the mint year (2016).